 A surety bond is sometimes referred to as a bail bond.
-These bonds are often used when the accused person cannot afford to pay the bond that is set by the officiating judge.
-A friend or relative contacts a bail agent, who is usually an employee of a surety company, which is a type of insurance company.
-These agents, or bondsmen, will appear in court with the accused and pledge to pay the full amount of money if the accused person does not make it to their court appearances.
+These bonds are often used when the accused person cannot afford to pay the bond set by the officiating judge.
+A friend or relative contacts a bail agent, usually an employee of a surety company, a type of insurance company.
+These agents, or bondsmen, will appear in court with the accused and pledge to pay the total amount of money if the accused person does not make it to their court appearances.
 The bondsman will then charge the accused or the accused’s relatives a certain premium and may hold some larger personal possessions as collateral.
 If the accused does not make their court appearances, or the relative does not or cannot pay back the bondsman, there may be severe repercussions depending on the accused’s local jurisdiction.
 They could face being tracked down by bounty hunters, who will take a percentage of the bond amount in return for turning in the accused to the authorities.

 Licensed bondsmen are available in several states and jurisdictions.
-A loved one or friend can contact one for the accused after they have been booked and are awaiting their bond hearing, or they can do the same for a friend or relative in jail.
-They can often be found in phonebooks, and several bondsmen maintain their own websites with contact information and easy-to-read financial details.
+A loved one or friend can contact one of the accused after they have been booked and are awaiting their bond hearing, or they can do the same for a friend or relative in jail.
+They can often be found in phonebooks, and several bondsmen maintain their websites with contact information and easy-to-read financial details.

 Release on Citation